Ji-noha/Fastapi_todo_list/README.md

 docker build -t fastapi_todo .
 ```

--Run the container:
+- Run the container:
 ```bash
 docker run -d -p 8000:8000 fastapi_todo
 ```

--Open your browser and go to :
+- Open your browser and go to :
 http://localhost:8000/docs

 # Requirements
 All dependencies are already handled in the Docker image.
 No need to install anything locally.

 #
-Tests are included for development purposes, but you don't need to run them unless you're modifying the code."# Fastapi_todo_list"
+Tests are included for development purposes, but you don't need to run them unless you're modifying the code.